Eadgyth/Programming-Editor/README.md

 The motivation for writing this program is to have a text editor that helps coding in many ways but that is at the same time simple to work with as much as possible.
+It is written in Java.
 <p>
 A list of the features of the program and documentation can be found under
 <a href="https://eadgyth.github.io/Programming-Editor/">Help and documentation</a>.